kteender/kteender.github.io/about.md

 ---
 # ABOUT

 I create original artwork, animated films, and animation software.
-I do tech-augmented palmistry under the stage name Indigo Coiyle.
+I do tech-augmented fortune telling under the stage name Indigo Coiyle.
 My offstage name is Katie.

 I was a previs artist and technical director on *Avatar: The Way of Water* and *Avatar: Fire and Ash*.
 Prior to that, I worked as an animation designer for the Carnegie Mellon University Robotics Institute.